framely/community/docs/guide/reuse-component.md

 ## Set up a provider
 To allow a module to interact with its service implementation, you need to set up a compatible provider in your organization and configure it so that it can connect to the actual backend.
 Additionally, you need to populate the backend with your business information.

-Instead of setting up a provider from scratch, in this guide, you will clone a PostgREST provider.
-The PostgREST provider is hosted by OpenCUI, which means that the corresponding backend implementation of services is also built and managed by OpenCUI.
-This backend is essentially a PostgreSQL database with RESTful implementation for the service API using its stored procedures.
+Instead of setting up a provider from scratch, in this guide, you will clone a SQL provider.
+The SQL provider is hosted by OpenCUI, which means that the corresponding backend implementation of services is also built and managed by OpenCUI.
+This backend is essentially a relational database with service APIs implemented in SQL and made available in RESTful.
 Additionally, this backend comes with an admin interface called "backoffice," which allows business operators to populate the database with their business data.

-As an OpenCUI-hosted provider, the project contains not only a stub that abstracts the complexities of communication to masquerade remote services as local function calls, but also the schema needed to create the database, as well as function definitions that can be turned into stored procedures.
-This allows OpenCUI to build and deploy a fully functional backend for each deployed PostgREST provider.
-The PostgREST provider is automatically configured and introduces no external dependencies, making it a very convenient way to provide full-stack behavior.
+SQL provider contains not only a stub that abstracts the complexities of communication to masquerade remote services as local function calls, but also the schema needed to create the database, as well as function definitions that can be turned into stored procedures.
+This allows OpenCUI to build and deploy a fully functional backend for a SQL provider upon request.
+The SQL provider is automatically configured and introduces no external dependencies, making it a very convenient way to provide full-stack behavior for small and medium-sized businesses.

 Once deployed, you need to inject the business data into the backend.
 For this use case, you set the business hours for each day of the week, as well as the hours for special occasions.